Charone Peake: Professional career

+Pre-draft

 On January 21, 2016, it was announced that Peake would be playing in the 2016 Senior Bowl.
 Throughout the week leading up to the Senior Bowl, Peake impressed many team representatives and scouts and was praised for his route running ability and speed.
-On January 30, 2016, Peake caught two passes for 13-yards and helped Jacksonville Jaguars' head coach Gus Bradley's South team that defeated the North 27-13.
+On January 30, 2016, Peake caught two passes for 13-yards and helped Jacksonville Jaguars head coach Gus Bradley's South team that defeated the North 27–13.
 He was one of 43 collegiate wide receivers to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
 Peake completed all of the combine drills and ran the sixth fastest 40-yard dash time among all wide receivers.
 On March 10, 2016, Peake opted to participate at Clemson's pro day, along with Kevin Dodd, Mackensie Alexander, T. J. Green, Jayron Kearse, Shaq Lawson, and then others.
-Team representatives and scouts from all 32 NFL team attended, including head coaches Rex Ryan (Bills), Marvin Lewis (Bengals), Mike Tomlin (Steelers), and Chuck Pagano (Colts), as Peake performed positional drills and also chose to run the 40-yard dash (4.38s), 20-yard dash (2.55s), and 10-yard dash (1.50s).
+Team representatives and scouts from all 32 NFL team attended, including head coaches Rex Ryan (Buffalo Bills), Marvin Lewis (Cincinnati Bengals), Mike Tomlin (Pittsburgh Steelers), and Chuck Pagano (Indianapolis Colts), as Peake performed positional drills and also chose to run the 40-yard dash (4.38s), 20-yard dash (2.55s), and 10-yard dash (1.50s).
 Peake's unofficial time of 4.38 in the 40-yard dash would've finished third among all receivers at the NFL combine, behind Notre Dame's Will Fuller and TCU's Kolby Listenbee.
 Although he experienced a few drops during receiving drills, Peake's overall performance was still well received by scouts and draft analysts.
 At the conclusion of the pre-draft process, Peake was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked the 15th beat wide receiver prospect by WalterFootball.com and the 16th best wide receiver in the draft by NFLDraftScout.com.

 New York Jets

+2016

-The New York Jets selected Peake in the seventh round (241st overall) of the 2016 NFL Draft.
+The New York Jets selected Peake in the seventh round (241st overall) of the 2016 NFL draft.
 Peake was the 32nd wide receiver selected in 2016.
 He unexpectedly fell in the draft, although he was projected to be a third round pick by NFL.com and a third or fourth by CBS Sports.

-2016

-On May 12, 2016, the New York Jets signed Peake to a four-year, $2.40 million contract that includes a signing bonus of $68,382.
+On May 12, 2016, the Jets signed Peake to a four-year, $2.40 million contract that includes a signing bonus of $68,382.

 Throughout training camp, he competed for a roster spot against Quincy Enunwa, Kenbrell Thompkins, Kyle Williams, Chandler Worthy, Jeremy Ross, Titus Davis, Robby Anderson, and Jalin Marshall.
-Head coach Todd Bowles named him the sixth wide receiver on the depth chart, behind Brandon Marshall, Eric Decker, Jalin Marshall, Quincy Enunwa, and Robby Anderson.
+Head coach Todd Bowles named him the sixth wide receiver on the depth chart, behind Brandon Marshall, Eric Decker, Jalin Marshall, Enunwa, and Anderson.